 You can never guarantee how much work you will have – even in the good times – which is one of the main reasons why so many people went back to salaried employment after the last recruitment spike and recession.
 You may work 40 hours one week, but the next it could drop to 20 and stay there – for weeks or even months at a time.
 As I said earlier, I sometimes see newbies on the forums still struggling to get as many as 10 hours, even after a year.
 You can’t survive long on that.

-The economic situation in 2016 is such that work is certainly out there, and the thinning out of the Register following the recession means that fewer ADIs are trying to get it (if anything, there is more work than there are ADIs to handle it, certainly in Nottingham).
+Right now, we’re still benefiting from the cull of the Register as a result of the recession, and work is certainly out there with fewer ADIs competing for it (if anything, there is more work than there are ADIs, certainly in Nottingham).
 But getting new pupils is never easy, and it’s even harder when you’re just starting out.
 For example, in my early days – and this was at a time when the market was buoyant – I spent £600 on a business card sized advert in Yellow Pages.
-This was the done thing in the days when YP was still the size of a breeze block, and yet I got exactly ZERO enquiries out of it, if you exclude the spam calls I have been inundated with ever since.
+This was the done thing in the days when YP was still the size of a breeze block, and yet I got exactly ZERO enquiries out of it, if you exclude the spam calls I was inundated with (and have been ever since), or the suspicious single enquiry that came in two days after I’d told YP I wasn’t renewing, and which would never have turned into a sale anyway.
 A while later, I tried placing a quarter page advert in one of those local free monthly magazines which claimed a “guaranteed circulation of over 10,000” at a cost of £300 over three months.
 Again, I didn’t get a single enquiry.

 Now, some would suggest that I should have carried on spending £1,800 a year on advertising because people might not have seen my adverts the first time, and definitely wouldn’t see them if I stopped having them published.
 But this illustrates my point: advertising is a gamble, and the money you splash out on it is effectively risk capital.
-It might not deliver anything in return.
+It might not deliver anything in return, and often it doesn’t.
 I decided that the return on my investment was unacceptable and didn’t pursue those particular avenues any further.
-If nothing else, it taught me what I already knew, and that was that learners were not going to be hanging around outside my house just because I had become an ADI.
+If nothing else, it taught me what I already knew, and that was that learners were not going to be beating a path to my door just because I had become an ADI.
 I know you probably think that you’ll be different, but believe me, you won’t.
 So be careful.
 You are in competition with literally hundreds of other driving instructors in your area, most of whom are already well established, and you’re likely to be just one of dozens of other novice ADIs all vying for the same work.

 How easy is the job?